-Knowing how to take finasteride is very important if you want it to work.
+Knowing how and when to take finasteride is very important if you want it to work.
 So pat yourself on the back for doing the right thing and reading this article.

-What is finasteride?
-Finasteride is a prescription medication used to treat male pattern baldness (androgenetic alopecia) at the crown and in the middle of the scalp
+Finasteride is a prescription medication.
+Finasteride’s uses include treating male pattern baldness (androgenetic alopecia) at the crown and in the middle of the scalp and, at higher doses, treating prostatic hyperplasia, which is an enlarged prostate gland.

 One last thing… Do not take finasteride more often than directed.
 If a tablet ever becomes crushed or broken, make sure that it is not handled by women, as it can affect hormone levels.